L-vocalization: Modern English

-More extensive L-vocalization is a notable feature of certain dialects of English, including Cockney, Estuary English, New York English, New Zealand English, Pittsburgh, Philadelphia English and Australian English, in which an /l/ sound occurring at the end of a word (but usually not when the next word begins with a vowel and is pronounced without a pause) or before a consonant is pronounced as some sort of close back vocoid: [w], [o] or [ʊ].
+More extensive L-vocalization is a notable feature of certain dialects of English, including Cockney, Estuary English, New York English, New Zealand English, Pittsburgh English, Philadelphia English and Australian English, in which an /l/ sound occurring at the end of a word (but usually not when the next word begins with a vowel and is pronounced without a pause) or before a consonant is pronounced as some sort of close back vocoid: [w], [o] or [ʊ].
 The resulting sound may not always be rounded.
 The precise phonetic quality varies.
 It can be heard occasionally in the dialect of the English East Midlands, where words ending in -old can be pronounced /oʊd/.
 K. M. Petyt (1985) noted this feature in the traditional dialect of West Yorkshire but said it has died out.
-However, in recent decades, l-vocalization has been spreading outwards from London and the southeast; John C. Wells argued that it is probable that it will become the standard pronunciation in England over the next one hundred years, which Petyt criticised in a book review.
+However, in recent decades, l-vocalization has been spreading outwards from London and the southeast; John C. Wells argued that it is probable that it will become the standard pronunciation in England over the next one hundred years, which Petyt criticized in a book review.

 For some speakers of the General American accent, /l/ before /f v/ (sometimes also before /s z/) may be pronounced as [ɤ̯].

 In Cockney, Estuary English, New Zealand English and Australian English, l-vocalization can be accompanied by phonemic mergers of vowels before the vocalized /l/, so that real, reel and rill, which are distinct in most dialects of English, are homophones as [ɹɪw].

-Graham Shorrocks noted extensive L-vocalisation in the dialect of Bolton, Greater Manchester, and commented, "many, perhaps, associate such a quality more with Southern dialects, than with Lancashire/Greater Manchester."
+Graham Shorrocks noted extensive L-vocalization in the dialect of Bolton, Greater Manchester, and commented, "many, perhaps, associate such a quality more with Southern dialects, than with Lancashire/Greater Manchester."

 In the accent of Bristol, syllabic /l/ can be vocalized to /o/, resulting in pronunciations like /ˈbɒto/ (for bottle).
 By hypercorrection, however, some words originally ending in /o/ were given an /l/: the original name of Bristol was Bristow, but this has been altered by hypercorrection to Bristol.
-In Plymouth L-vocalisation is also found, but without turning into the Bristol L afterwards.
+In Plymouth L-vocalization is also found, but without turning into the Bristol L afterwards.

 African-American English dialects may have L-vocalization as well.
 However, in these dialects, it may be omitted altogether: fool becomes [fuː].
 Some English speakers from San Francisco, particularly those of Asian ancestry, also vocalize or omit /l/.

 German

-In colloquial varieties of modern standard German, including the northern Missingsch, there is a moderate tendency to vocalise coda /l/ into /ɪ̯/, especially in casual speech.
+In colloquial varieties of modern standard German, including the northern Missingsch, there is a moderate tendency to vocalize coda /l/ into /ɪ̯/, especially in casual speech.
 This is most commonly found before /ç/ in words like welche ("which") or solche ("such"), which merges with Seuche ("disease").
 To a lesser degree, the same may also occur before other dorsal and labial consonants.

 A similar but far more regular development exists in many dialects of Austro-Bavarian, including Munich and Vienna.
-Here, etymological /l/ in the coda is vocalised into i or y in all cases.
+Here, etymological /l/ in the coda is vocalized into i or y in all cases.